 (d) Hearings.

 1. Timing.
-Within 60 days of EEC's receipt of the request for an Informal Hearing, EEC shall hold the hearing.
+Within 60 days of EEC's receipt of the request for an Informal Hearing, EEC shall hold the hearing and process the appeal.

 2. Procedure.
 The Informal Hearing shall be conducted in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules.
 The General Counsel may appoint an EEC Hearing Officer to preside over the hearing.